Sitting for more than 10 hours a day ‘linked to higher dementia risk’

 Prolonged periods of inactivity in adults aged 60 and above puts them at higher risk of developing the condition.

-Older adults who spend more than 10 hours a day sitting or being inactive may be at increased risk of developing dementia, research suggests.
+Older adults who spend 10 or more hours a day sitting or being inactive may be at increased risk of developing dementia, research suggests.

 The experts said it did not matter whether the time spent sitting was over a long period or intermittently throughout the day as both had a similar effect on dementia risk.